ktsapko/Stm32SensorHub/README.md

 * read-execute permissions for Flash;
 * read-write permissions for RAM.

+### `include/sensors/decoding.hpp`

+Contains hardware-independent `constexpr` functions for converting sensor byte sequences into integer values.

+The same implementation is used by the BMP280 and MPU-6050 drivers and by native host-side tests.

+### `src/sensors/bmp280_compensation.cpp`

+Contains the hardware-independent BMP280 floating-point compensation implementation.

+It is compiled into both the STM32 firmware and the native BMP280 compensation test executable.

 ### `src/system/syscalls.cpp`

 Provides minimal system-call stubs required by the embedded C/C++ runtime.